August 2025 Privacy Pulse: Cybersecurity Risks & The mePrism Defense

 Organizational risk: Employee contact details online make it easy for attackers to impersonate staff or target executives.

-Personal protections
+Personal Protections

 Enable multi-factor authentication (MFA) on all critical accounts (email, bank, mobile).